Television in Germany: Terrestrial

 Terrestrial reception had lost most of its users by the 1990s due to extensive cable and satellite coverage.
-In a two step process analogue terrestrial TV broadcasting in the states of Berlin and Brandenburg was switched off in 2003 and replaced by DVB-T, in 2005, about two-thirds of Germany's states began to replace analogue transmission.
+In a two step process analogue terrestrial television broadcasting in the states of Berlin and Brandenburg was switched off in 2003 and replaced by DVB-T, in 2005, about two-thirds of Germany's states began to replace analogue transmission.
 By 2006, all metropolitan and most rural areas had moved to digital transmission.
-Today, only foreign army bases and some local TV stations still broadcast on analogue.
+Today, only foreign army bases and some local television stations still broadcast on analogue.

 While the public broadcasters ARD and ZDF transmit throughout Germany, commercial stations often are only available within metropolitan areas, so the number of available channels varies between about 10 and 30.
 All DVB-T1 channels were free-to-air and the broadcasters rented transmission services directly from a transmitter operator, usually Media Broadcast.
 ARD stations also use their own transmitters.

 In June 2016, a gradual switch-over from DVB-T with MPEG-2 encoding to DVB-T2 with HEVC encoding has commenced.
 The first phase included one new multiplex broadcasting six channels in selected urban areas, in addition to the old DVB-T standard.
 The DVB-T2 channels are broadcasting in 1080p50.
 The commercial channels are encrypted and part of the "Freenet TV"-Package.
 The final switch-over to DVB-T2 occurred in steps, starting with major metropolitan areas who switched on 29 March 2017.
 The last transmitter is planned to switch in 2019.

 Series

-Almost all fictional programs on German television are regular TV series.
+Almost all fictional programs on German television are regular television series.
 While the public broadcaster(s) predominantly own(s) the productions that are broadcast, the private stations/networks often put on series licensed from abroad, mainly the United States.
 Peaking in the 1990s, the private channels had aired self-produced series such as Der Clown (1996–2000), Alarm für Cobra 11 – Die Autobahnpolizei (Alarm for Cobra 11 - The Motorway Police) (since 1996), The Sentinel (1994–1996), Alpha Team - The Lifesaver in OP (1996–2005) or Wolff's Turf (mainly from 1992 to 2006) with great success.
 Since the late 2000s, the amount of original series on the private broadcasters has markedly declined.

 The highest-rated series is the crime drama Tatort, which airs almost every Sunday on public broadcaster ARD.
 It has run since 1970 and has featured several casts, that are not related to each other.